MozillaFoundation/mozfest-plaza/content/help/en.md

 <details>
 <summary>I’m not familiar with these different apps, where can I learn more?</summary>
-Please feel free to visit the [MozFest Help Desk](https://www.mozillafestival.org/en/helpdesk/) where you’ll find more FAQ’s for each of these apps, tips, and best practices.
+Please feel free to visit the <a href="https://www.mozillafestival.org/en/helpdesk/">MozFest Help Desk</a> where you’ll find more FAQ’s for each of these apps, tips, and best practices.
 If you’d have any questions beyond those, please feel free to reach out to us via email at <a href="mailto:support@mozillafestival.org">support@mozillafestival.org</a> or in the #Help MozFest Slack channel.
 </details>

 <details>